Sig Engineering - Part 1 - Solana's Gossip Protocol

 Pull responses are responses to pull requests and include missing data that was not included in the pull request.

-What are CrdsShards?
+What are GossipTableShards?

 • And the values of the HashMap are of type u64 which represents the hash value represented as a u64.